alee023/cs320-projects/alee889/README.md

+Alison Lee
+alee889
+B00743472

+NOTES:
-The execution will take a while (around 30 seconds for short_trace1.txt) -- so for long traces, it will take even longer.
+Testing long_trace1.txt took about a minute, so the other long traces will take even longer